hbashton/VIIPER/docs/api/overview.md

 The API controls which virtual devices exist and exposes a device stream for live input/feedback.
 Separately, the USBIP server (default `:3241`) makes these devices attachable from clients.
 Typical flow:

-1) Create a bus ➜ 2) Add a device ➜ 3) Connect the device stream ➜ 4) From a client, attach using USBIP by `busid` (see the Server command page for exact `usbip` syntax).
+1) Create a bus ➜ 2) Add a device ➜ 3) Connect the device stream ➜ 4) Attach using USBIP by `busid` (see the Server command page for syntax).

+If auto-attach is enabled step 4 is attempted automatically for the local host; you still must perform step 3 to keep the device alive.